 If your child is in Nursery, you drop off and pick up your child from the Nursery entrance (in the rear car park).
 Someone will be there to meet you when sessions begin and end.

-If your child is in Reception (St George and St Christopher Reception children), your child can be dropped off by St George and St Christopher entrance (in the rear car park).
+If your child is in St George and St Christopher, your child can be dropped off by St George and St Christopher entrance (in the rear car park).
 A member of staff will be there to supervise your child and be a point of contact should you need to talk to us.

-If your child is in Year 1,2,3 or 4 (including St Christopher Year 1 children), your child will need enter through the Large Playground (near the driveway) between 8.50am and 9am.
+If your child is in St. David, St Patrick, St Andrew, St Mary or St John, your child will need enter through the Large Playground (near the driveway) between 8.50am and 9am.
 Doors will open at 8.50am, and your child is able to come into school from this time.
 All children are expected to be in school by 9am.
 A member of staff will be there to supervise your child and be a point of contact should you need to talk to us.
 Please remember that supervision of your child before they enter school is your responsibility.
 No children should be left unsupervised on the playground before doors are open.

-At hometime, St George and St Christopher will be released from their classroom doors into the rear car park at 3.30pm.
-Parents are asked to wait towards the back of the car park to collect their children.
-Your child will be released from the gates.
-We ask all parents to come to the gate to collect their child for safety reasons.
+At hometime, Nursery can be collected from their classroom door at 3.15pm.
+St George and St Christopher can be collected from their classroom doors into the rear car park at 3.25pm.
+Parents are asked to wait on the rear car park away from the entrances to make dismissing the children easier.

 If you are late to school, please take your children to the main office.
 If you wish to pick your child up early for an appointment, please go to the main office.
 Other entrances will be locked.